Monograph in preparation:

 Publications currently in development:

-R. Darley and R. Tomber, ‘Material traces: synthesising the evidence of Roman coins and pottery in India’, in preparation for submission to the Journal of the Economic and Social History of the Orient.
+R. Darley and R. Tomber, ‘Comparing ceramic and numismatic evidence to shed new light on Indo-Roman trade’, Journal of the Economic and Social History of the Orient